sgajbi/portfolio-analytics-system/README.md

     * Click "Try it out".
     * Modify the example `request body` if needed (e.g., change values).
     * Click "Execute".
     * You should receive a `201 Created` response indicating successful ingestion.
-The data will be published to Kafka and, once the persistence service is built, stored in PostgreSQL.
+The data will be published to Kafka and, once the persistence service is built and running, stored in PostgreSQL.

     * To check logs for ingestion-service:
         ```bash